ibm-messaging/mq-metric-samples/cmd/mq_influx/README.md

 that exports queue manager data to an InfluxDB data collection system.
 It also contains configuration files to run the monitor program

+The current version of the collector is designed using the InfluxDB V2 APIs which are different from the V1 API and configuration parameters.

+This uses a token-based authentication method rather than userid/password.
+Influx claim that the V2 APIs can still connect to a V1 database using an apiToken of a format that combines the userid and password.

 The monitor collects metrics published by an MQ V9 queue manager or the MQ appliance.
 The monitor program pushes those metrics into the database, over an HTTP connection, where